 Fifty FREE Things to Do in New Orleans

 Listed below are fifty of the best free attractions in New Orleans.
-Pick out the free things you’d like to do, then click on the links for more information.

 Take in the sights and sounds of Jackson Square, a good spot to take a rest, too.

 - Gallery hop in the Arts District along Julia Street on the first Saturday night of each month.